ipavlic/apex-fp/README.md

 List<String> names = Pluck.strings(accounts, Account.Name);
 ```

-Pluck can also be used for relations through the `String` parameter.
+Pluck can also be used for relations with `String` parameters.

 ```java
 List<Opportunity> opportunities = new List<Opportunity>{